yuretzius/ProjectEuler0010/README.md

 C++ version generates and records 455,052,511 primes under $10^{10}$ in 2.5 min (but the resulting file is almost 5GB, so it is better to generate it when necessary rather than keep).

-Another topic to mention here is, of course, the famous Lucy Hedgehog algorithm for summing primes, which [was published in the Project Euler problem 10 forum](https://projecteuler.net/thread=10;page=5#111677).
+Another topic to mention here is, of course, the famous Lucy Hedgehog algorithm for summing primes, which [was published in the Project Euler problem 10 forum](https://projecteuler.net/thread=10;page=5#111677) (one has to be logged in and have solved the problem 10 to be able to see this post).
+It is incredibly efficient, so I have included python and C++ implementations of it here, since I am using it in other problems.

 Not necessary here, but it may be handy later: a hash function for 128-bit integers.